Mourning the summer of 1862

-A revolving cast of political appointees managed the Dakota with callous indifference — in the summer of 1862, when their annual payment was delayed, a new agent refused to release provisions to the hungry Dakota until the cash arrived.
+A revolving cast of political appointees managed the Dakota with callous indifference — in the summer of 1862, when their annual payment was delayed, a new agent refused to release provisions to the hungry Dakota until the cash also arrived.

 Rapidly losing respect for whites, tired of being treated like children and disgusted by the disintegration of their culture, a few young Dakota hunters pulled the whole nation into war.

 In a short-lived but grisly spurt of violence, they killed as many as 500 civilians, many of them women and children, yet spared whites who had been friendly.